 You need three vaccination shots in order to be fully protected.
-The first two shots are given in the space of one month.
+The first two are usually carried out within one to three months of each other.
 Depending on the vaccine used, you will need to have a third injection five to twelve months after the second vaccination.

 Please note: tick vaccination only protects against tick-borne encephalitis (TBE); it does not prevent Lyme disease.

 The FOPH recommends the tick vaccination for children from the age of six.

 You need to have regular booster injections to stay protected from TBE.
 The Federal Office of Public Health recommends a vaccination booster once every ten years.